Table of Contents

 How To Rejuvenate Hair Follicles Naturally?

-If your hair follicles need to be rejuvenated to eliminate the effects of overactive sebaceous glands, use a mixture of almond oil, rosemary essential oil, and peppermint essential oil.
+If your hair follicles need to be rejuvenated to eliminate the effects of overactive sebaceous glands, use almond oil, rosemary essential oil, and peppermint essential oil.
 Massage it into your scalp gently and wait for half an hour before rinsing.

 Also Read – How To Exfoliate Your Scalp – 11 Homemade Brown Sugar Scrub Recipes